itsMhido/code-source-stage-RAG/README.md

 pip install faiss-cpu sentence-transformers flask ollama tqdm langchain
 ```

-Make sure you have:
-Ollama installed and running locally
-A model pulled, like:
+Make sure you have Ollama installed and running locally and a model pulled, like:
 ```bash
 ollama pull llama3
 ```